Class: StepperMotor::Journey

 STATES =

-%w[ready performing canceled finished]
+%w[ready paused performing canceled finished]

 Class Method Summary collapse